Aescosaurus/CRASH-AI-CS-3030/README.md

 The actions required to avoid these obstacles are simple, and consist of jumping and dashing, and provide three basic options:

   1.)
-A jump is required to clear short obstacles.
+A jump is used to avoid obstacles in the player's path.
+      * A jump may be performed whenever tha player is toucing the ground.

   2.)
-A dash is required to defeat a monster or teleport through an obstacle.
+A dash is used to defeat a monster or teleport through an obstacle.
+      * A dash has a ~1 second cooldown before it can be used again.